Queeno11/Data-Portal-Brief-Generator/README.md

 In order to add new indicators to the Data Portal Database, it is requiered to incorporate their names and information into the metadata.xlsx file.
 This file serves as a centralized repository for essential details about the indicators, including their original names, Data Portal names, source information, and descriptions.

-For indicators to be included also in the Briefs, it is requiered to include a rank for the indicator, and both the corresponing dimension (i.e. Education, Health or Labor) and the stage of life.
+For indicators to be included also in the Briefs, it is required to include a rank for the indicator, and both the corresponing dimension (i.e. Education, Health or Labor) and the stage of life.
+It is also required to add the texts in the briefs_texts.xlsx.

 ## Code Structure - What each script does